Inside Gloucester's Haunted Prison

 The prison closed four years ago and is now open to public, I visited today and paid a little extra to do a guided tour which was well worth the extra money but if possible, try to get on the earlier tours as once you've been shown around you'll then still have the time to stroll around at your leisure.

 As you might expect for a building which has housed so much evil, it has its fair share of ghost stories.
-Many claim the prison is haunted by a woman called Jenny, its said she was murdered in the 15th century on the land where the prison was later built.
-Now her spirit roams that land in search of her killer, he ghosts has been seen by bother prisoners and guards.
+Many claim the prison is haunted by a woman called Jenny, it's said she was murdered in the 15th century on the land where the prison was later built.
+Now her spirit roams that land in search of her killer, her ghosts has been seen by many prisoners and guards.

 Since the prison opened as a tourist attraction, they've host several paranormal-themed events, but this isn't the first time ghost hunting has taken place at the establishment.
 In 1969 a group of inmates conducted a seance in cell 25 of A Wing in an attempt to contact the ghost of Jenny and got more than they bargained for when books and even a flowerpot were thrown around the cell by a supernatural force.

 This wasn't the last time the inmates saw of Jenny, just a few days her disembodied hand appeared to the convict inhabiting cell 25, it pointed directly at him before vanishing as suddenly as it appeared, earning cell 25 the reputation of being the most haunted part of the 200 year old building.